Hi vinyl lovers, I recently serviced and repaired another Denon DP-1200 direct-drive turntable with speed control issues.

 Careful removal of these controls, cleaning and lubrication of the speed control potentiometer and fine-tuning of the 33/45rpm balance on the main circuit board brought this DP-1200 back to normal.
 Sometimes there are other faults though and you must know what you are doing if embarking on work like this yourself.

 For example, it is critically important to use the right cleaners and lubricants.
-I learned this the hard way early on when working on RF test and measurement equipment.
+You could ask three technicians to do what they think is necessary to the switches and controls on a DP-1200 and probably none or only one of the decks would work reliably afterwards.
+I know this because I see it every day.
+I learned this early on when working on RF test and measurement equipment.

 Once all the work was completed, this DP-1200 sounded amazing, night-and-day better than when it came to me.
 The owner tells me he cannot believe the difference and how thrilled he is with the result, which really serves to illustrate the real difference that some proper turntable care and maintenance can make 🙂